 Bake for 25-30 minutes or until beginning to turn golden at the edges.
 Eat while still hot or warm, or allow to cool completely.

-For a vegan version, simply leave out the bacon and make cheese and onion pasties, using a vegan cheese - or use any vegetables you fancy with a little organic, vegan ketchup to perk them up.
+For a vegan version, simply leave out the bacon and egg, and make cheese and onion pasties, using a vegan cheese - or use any vegetables you fancy with a little organic, vegan ketchup to perk them up.
 Brush them with an alternative milk such as soya or almond, or leave them un-brushed: it will make very little difference.
 The joy of pasties is that they are completely adaptable to any filling - savoury or sweet.